-Governance and Risk Management include these domains: Enterprise Risk Management, Security Policy, Organizational Security, Human Resources Security, Compliance & Operational Risk, and Privacy.
+Governance and Risk Management include these domains: Compliance Management, Enterprise Risk Management, Environmental, Social, and Governance (ESG), Human Resources Security, Information Assurance, Nth Party Management, Privacy Management

-IT Operations and Business Resilience include these risk domains: Asset & Information Management, IT Operations Management, and Operational Resilience.
+IT Operations and Business Resilience include these risk domains: Asset & Information Management, IT Operations Management, Operational Resilience

 Security Incident and Threat Management include these risk domains: Cybersecurity Incident, Management Threat Management.